 Teen drama is fast-moving, frequently changing, and can leave parents feeling lost and confused about when to seek professional help such as teen counseling.
-Often times when it appears there is little rhyme or reason for the conflict and tension flowing like a mighty river in your teen’s life, sometimes a legitimate cry for help can get missed.
+Oftentimes, when it appears there is little rhyme or reason for the conflict and tension flowing like a mighty river in your teen’s life, sometimes a legitimate cry for help can get missed.
+San Diego Christian Counseling can be a valuable resource in recognizing these signs early and providing the support your teen needs during these tumultuous times.

 Teen Counseling: Discerning Drama and DepressionParents are frequently left wondering: “Is this just more drama?”
 “Should I do something about this?”
 “What will happen if I just ignore this?”
 “Should I go get help?”
 What makes this decision-making process even more difficult is that often the issues get resolved without any serious consequence or need for attention.
 But for some teenagers in some circumstances, the relational and emotional turmoil is a serious cry for help and is an issue that needs professional care.